hebbihebb/SATCN/legacy/README.md

 ## Reference

-See `MIGRATION.md` in the root directory for complete migration guide.
+See `.md/MIGRATION.md` for complete migration guide.
-See `RESTRUCTURE_SUMMARY.md` for detailed restructure notes.
+See `.md/RESTRUCTURE_SUMMARY.md` for detailed restructure notes.